-Once your cancellation request has been processed you will receive an email confirming the outcome.
-Please note that if a refund is made it could take up to 21 days for the refund to reach your account.
-Some banks/credit card providers may take longer so please check with them if you are concerned.
+Once your cancellation request has been processed, you will receive an email confirming the outcome.
+Please note that if a refund is made, it may take up to 21 days for the refund to reach your account.
+Some banks/credit card providers may take longer, so please check with them if you are concerned.

 *Your consumer rights will not be affected.